priyamtejaswin/c00lHaX/notes/trees.md

 The convergence criterion could be a minimum sample size per leaf or that the reduction in SSE has to exceed some threshold.

+### Alternate criteria

+You can use different metrics (like absolute error) for fitting the tree.

 ## Pruning
 In practice, we avoid the threshold convergence -- a better, more worthwhile split could come after a poor split.
 We rather let the tree get built with the min-samples criteria and then apply pruning.